dgwnu/fuseki-service/README.md

-# fuseki-service
+# Fuseki Service
 Jena Fuseki Service setup for learning SPARQL, Development and Testing purposes.

-Using the NPM processmonitor [PM2](https://github.com/Unitech/pm2) it is possible to start the Fuseki Service permanent as a background service.
+Based on Jena Fuseki executbale download release (v3.17.0).
+The [PM2-package](https://github.com/Unitech/pm2) is used to create a permanent background service.

 ## Install